-Products from Optimum Nutrition, Grenade and Maximuscle are just as likely to be found in the shopping baskets of wide-buttocked, chain-smoking housewives as they are in the cupboards of narcissistic, singlet-wearing twenty-somethings.
+Products from Optimum Nutrition, Maximuscle and Ghost Supplements are just as likely to be found in the shopping baskets of wide-buttocked, chain-smoking housewives as they are in the cupboards of narcissistic, singlet-wearing twenty-somethings.

 One product that has been emblematic of this social cut-through is the ubiquitous Dyamtize ISO 100, a product now as synonymous with health and fitness as the Tory party is with rotary clubs, owning more than one gilet and rogering livestock.

 Dymatize ISO 100 is, according to its branding, the world’s bestselling whey protein isolate powder.